-Being piloted in 45 schools in Waitakere and Upper Hutt, its vision is “every child and young person in the community having quality, fun, challenging and inspiring PE, sport, physical activity and play experiences that develop their physical literacy and wellbeing.”
+The pilot's vision was “every child and young person in the community having quality, fun, challenging and inspiring PE, sport, physical activity and play experiences that develop their physical literacy and wellbeing.”

-Play.sport’s key focus is on helping create an active school culture, and supporting schools and teachers to enhance the planning and delivery of the Health and Physical Education (HPE) curriculum.
+Play.sport’s key focus was on helping create an active school environment, and supporting schools and teachers to enhance the planning and delivery of the Health and Physical Education (HPE) curriculum.

-Play.sport is being delivered in partnership with accredited education professionals, local councils and regional sports trusts (RSTs), and is supported by the Ministry of Education and ACC.
+The initiative was delivered in partnership with accredited education professionals, local councils and Regional Sports Trusts, and was supported by the Ministry of Education and ACC.

 Quality and engaging PE, sport, physical activity and play experiences improve the physical literacy of our young people and encourage them to stay physically active.
 This contributes to the overall wellbeing of our young people, including better mental and physical health, reduced stress and anxiety, and improved sleep, cognitive functioning and educational achievement.